Surveys, Studies, Investigations, Training and Special Purpose Activities Relating to Environmental Justice

 Beneficiary Eligibility

-States, territories, Indian Tribes, and possessions of the U.S., including the District of Columbia, public and private universities and colleges, hospitals, laboratories, and other public or private nonprofit institutions and the communities they serve.
+States, local governments, territories, Indian Tribes, and possessions of the U.S., including the District of Columbia, public and private universities and colleges, hospitals, laboratories, and other public or private nonprofit institutions and the communities they serve.

 Credentials/Documentation